Impact of habitat destruction on wildlife

 Whooping Crane

-The BLACK-FOOTED FERRET (Mustela nigripes), North America’s only native ferret species, is one of our most endangered mammals.
+The Black-footed Ferret, Mustela nigripes, North America’s only native ferret species, is one of our most endangered mammals.
 Considered globally extinct in 1987, a group of seven was discovered in Wyoming in 1991.
-Since then, a USFWS captive breeding program, along with efforts by numerous groups, such as local agencies, Native American tribes, conservation groups and others has given Black-footed Ferrets a second chance for survival.
+Since then, a USFWS captive breeding program, along with efforts by numerous groups, such as local agencies, Native American tribes, conservation groups, and others, has given them a second chance for survival.

-They still remain fragile, however.
-Their primary prey, Black-tailed Prairie Dogs, have been eradicated by landowners and government-sponsored poisoning programs to near extinction themselves, with only two percent of their original abundance remaining.
-Additionally, less than two percent of the ferret’s prairie habitat remains, and it’s highly fragmented.
+They remain fragile, however.
+Their primary prey, Black-tailed Prairie Dogs, have been eradicated by landowners and government-sponsored poisoning programs to near extinction, with only 2 percent of their population remaining.
+Additionally, less than 2 percent of the ferret’s prairie habitat remains and is highly fragmented.
 This has resulted in a wide dispersal of the prairie dog towns, making it difficult for the ferrets to find them.

-RED WOLVESCanis rufus, beautiful carnivores once common throughout the southeastern U.S., were down to 17 individuals by the 1980s due to habitat loss and comprehensive predator eradication programs.
-USFWS captured those remaining wolves and began a captive breeding program.
+Red Wolves, Canis rufus, beautiful carnivores once common throughout the southeastern U.S., were down to seventeen individuals by the 1980s due to habitat loss and comprehensive predator eradication programs.
+USFWS captured the remaining wolves and began a captive breeding program.

 Captive Red Wolf.

-In the U.S., there are 165 species of threatened and endangered fish.
-They haven’t suffered so much from the loss of habitat as from its misuse: pollution, climate change, blockage of migration, negative consequences of water management and, in some cases, non-native species that have been introduced and are decimating native fish populations.
+In the U.S., there are 165 species of threatened and endangered fish, including some species of salmon and whales.
+They’re suffering from pollution, climate change, blockage of migration, negative consequences of water management, and, in some cases, non-native species that have been introduced and are decimating native fish populations.

-On a worldwide basis, an estimated 90 percent of all large ocean fishes are now gone, the result of habitat loss and overfishing.
-A 10-year study by Dalhousie University in Halifax, Nova Scotia reveals there’s no part of the ocean that hasn’t been over-fished.
-Nations have moved to curb the decline through fishing restrictions, but considerable illegal fishing goes on and it appears to be an uphill fight.
+On a worldwide basis, 90 percent of all large ocean fish are gone, resulting from habitat damage and overfishing.
+TheWorldCounts.com, which amasses data from the world’s foremost organizations, predicts that by 2048, there will be no more fish in the oceans.
+Nations, aware of this, have moved to curb the decline through fishing restrictions, but considerable illegal fishing continues, and it appears to be an uphill fight.

 Red-bellied Cooter turtle

-Northern Red-bellied Cooter, Pseudemys rubriventrisan, endangered because of habitat loss and fragmentation caused by human development. (cuatrok77 / Flickr; cc by-sa 2.0)
+The Northern Red-bellied Cooter, Pseudemys rubriventrisan, is endangered due to habitat loss and fragmentation caused by human development. (cuatrok77 / Flickr; CC BY-SA 2.0)

 Plants are crying out, too

-Plants don’t take on the tragic aura of animals, especially when they’re milkweeds, clover and a remote orchid, as shown below.
-But, there are many more than that.
-Globally, 14 percent of rose species, 32 percent of lilies, 32 percent of irises, 14 percent of cherry species and 29 percent palms are among the plants most at risk.
-The United States has more species of plants threatened with extinction than any other country — 947.
+Plants don’t have the tragic aura of animals, especially when they’re milkweeds, clover, and orchids, but globally, of 63,306 assessed plant species on the IUCN Red List, 25,208 (40 percent) are threatened or endangered.
+At highest risk are 14 percent of rose species, 32 percent of lilies, 32 percent of irises, 14 percent of cherry species, and 29 percent of palms.
+The U.S. has more species of plants threatened with extinction than any other country—947.

 Think about how vital plant life is to humans.
-Some 3,000 species of plants have been used for food.
-Of the top 150 medicines today, 87 are based on plants.
-Experts believe that genes from even more plants may lead to the medicines of tomorrow, but only if they’re still around.
-Plants, also, have industrial importance — they provide fibers for clothing, wood for building and burning, and fuel, such as corn ethanol and soy diesel.
+Some 3,000 species of plants are used for food.
+Of the top 150 medicines today, eighty-seven are based on plants.
+Experts believe that genes from even more of them may lead to the medicines of tomorrow—but only if they’re still around.
+Plants have industrial importance, too: they provide fibers for clothing, wood for building and burning, and fuel, such as corn ethanol and soy diesel.

-Plants provide oxygen through photosynthesis.
-Their foliage traps dust and pollutants, and they intake carbon dioxide, which helps lessen the greenhouse effect.
+Plants also provide oxygen through photosynthesis, their foliage traps dust and pollutants, and they intake carbon dioxide, which helps lessen the greenhouse effect.
 They control erosion.
 And, of course, they provide food, hiding and nesting places for wildlife.
-Water plants provide cover and habitat for spawning fish, as well as help to filter sediments and keep water clean.
+Water plants provide cover and habitat for spawning fish and help filter sediments to keep water clean.

 Mead's Milkweed, Asclepias meadii, threatened species

-Mead’s Milkweed, Asclepias meadii, threatened.
+A host plant for Monarch Butterflies, Mead’s Milkweed, Asclepias meadii, is threatened or endangered throughout its range by habitat loss and herbicides.
 (Jay Sturner / Flickr; cc by 2.0)

-Around the world today there are 19,817 species threatened with extinction, according to the latest IUCN Red List of Threatened Species (2012).
-Two out of every five known species on earth faces extinction in the foreseeable future.
-This includes one in eight birds, one in four mammals and one in three amphibians.
-All total, 784 species have become extinct since record-keeping began.
-Just since 1975, 19 species of birds have become extinct, bringing the total of extinct birds to 80 since 1900.
-The most recent is the Po’ouli, a Hawaiian bird, in 2004.
+Two out of every five known species on Earth face extinction in the foreseeable future.
+This includes one in eight birds, one in four mammals, and one in three amphibians.
+In total, 784 species have become extinct since record-keeping began.

 REST IN PEACE